Large file process

 The large file process lets you upload files larger than 50MB in multiple data chunks.
 This process is designed to let you upload compressed files exceeding the serving limit of 100MB.
 You can then expand the compressed file archives using the API or UI.

 File uploads over 100MB cannot be served directly through the static site process or downloaded using the File Store API.
-The files contained within the archive must not exceed 100MB if they are to be served by File Store once expanded into a folder.
+The files contained within the tar or gzip archive must not exceed 100MB if they are to be served by File Store once expanded into a folder.

 The process uses the existing API endpoints for POST and PATCH, described in the API reference documentation.
 Additional fields and headers orchestrate a multi-stage process to upload large files across several requests.